anuwadhwa7/anuwadhwa7/README.md

 - 🔭 I'm a Data Science and Analytics professional with ~4 years of experience
 - 🧑‍🎓 Candidate for Masters of Science in Business Analytics - University of Minnesota, Carlson School of Management
 - ⚡ Passionate about generating insights from data and present the analysis in a simple manner
-- 💬 Ask me about sports, decision trees or the latest tech
 - 📫 How to reach me: wadhw052@umn.edu or connect with me on <a href = "https://www.linkedin.com/in/anuragwadhwa7/">LinkedIn</a>
 - 😄 Pronouns: He/Him

 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about sports, decision trees or the latest tech
 - 📫 How to reach me: ...

 -->